rvesse/stardog-docs/src/docs/faq.html.md

 Stardog; is this the ideal strategy with respect to performance?

-**Question:** I'm adding millions of triples to Stardog and I'm wondering it that's the best approach?
+**Question:** I'm adding millions of triples to Stardog and I'm wondering if that's the best approach?

-**Answer:** The answer to both questions is to stop doing that...
+**Answer:** The answer to both questions is "not really"...

-In other words, there is a sweet spot for Stardog bulk update performance.
-The best performance for writes isn't found by parsimoniously writing only one or a few triples at a time; or, on the other end of the spectrum, holding writes till there are millions of triples.
-Generally update performance is best if you write between 1k and 100k triples at a time.
+Generally overall update performance is best if you write between 1k and 100k triples at a time.
 You may need to experiment to find the sweet spot with respect to your data, database size, the size of the differential index, and update frequency.